The Researcher’s Guide to Consensus AI: Features, Modes, and Plans16 min read

 Consensus provides rich labeling showing study quality indicators, verdict icons, and access badges.

-• Evaluation of research: “Rigorous Journal,” “Very Rigorous Journal”
+• Study quality indicators: “Rigorous Journal” and “Very Rigorous Journal”

-*Labels are also attached to the table view.
+Labels are also displayed in the table view for easy reference.

 👇